josephrubin/recycle.js/README.md

 ```
 #### Load up the modules you have prepared and provide a callback function:
 All code that uses the modules should be placed inside the callback, to make sure that they are loaded before they are needed.
+Do not use this callback in place of a body onload, since you can never be sure which will load first.
 ```
 mod.prepare({
 	"utils": "modules/utils.js",